 Past Workshops in the Creative Impact Series

-Join representatives from the Hillsboro Arts & Culture Council, Cultural Coalition of Washington County, Regional Arts & Culture Council, Miller Foundation, and Precipice Fund for this free panel discussion to learn about local grant opportunities specifically for arts and culture programming in Washington County.
-Determine which opportunities fit best with your organization and its programs, and get the chance to talk face-to-face with grant makers that can answer all of your questions.
+Representatives from the Hillsboro Arts & Culture Council, Cultural Coalition of Washington County, Regional Arts & Culture Council, Miller Foundation, and Precipice Fund shared their insights in this free panel discussion.
+Participants had face-to-face time with the panelists and learned about local grant opportunities specifically for arts and culture programming in Washington County.

 A Beginner’s Guide to Crafting Your Best Grant Proposal

-In this hands-on workshop, Gigi Rosenberg demonstrates how to play the matchmaking game with potential funders, enlist a team to help craft a proposal, follow-up with a funder and create a budget that makes your application irresistible.
-You will leave the workshop ready to write a rough draft of your next grant application and a copy of Rosenberg’s book The Artist’s Guide to Grant Writing in hand.
+In this hands-on workshop, Gigi Rosenberg demonstrated how to play the matchmaking game with potential funders, enlist a team to help craft a proposal, follow-up with a funder and create a budget.
+Participants left the workshop ready to draft grant applications.

 Research Resources for the Creative Industry

 You may have compelling anecdotes that illustrate the impact of your work, but do you have the data to back it up?
-Discover tips and tricks at this interactive workshop to infuse data into your story.
-Use hard numbers and current research to show why your work is necessary and valuable.
-The strategies discussed will help you find greater success in grant writing, appeal letters, and more.
+Participants learned tips and tricks in this interactive workshop to infuse data into the story of their work.
+The strategies discussed were designed to help organizations and individuals find greater success in grant writing, appeal letters, and more.

 Moving from Invitation to Engagement

 We all start from a place of wanting to share our creative work with a broader audience, but does inviting diverse audiences truly make everyone feel welcome?
-In this session youll hear first-hand accounts of what has made people of color and marginalized groups feel truly welcomeor unwelcome at arts events.
-Following a panel of first hand experiences, Sharifa Johka of the Oregon Shakespeare Festival will share concrete examples of how the Shakespeare Festival is addressing equity to become a more inclusive cultural organization.
+In this session, participants heard first-hand accounts of what has made people of color and marginalized groups feel truly welcome or unwelcome at arts events.
+Following a panel of first hand experiences, Sharifa Johka of the Oregon Shakespeare Festival shared concrete examples of how the Shakespeare Festival is addressing equity to become a more inclusive cultural organization.